silgam/silgam.github.io/_posts/2018-06-12-powerful-things-markdown-editor.md

 ---
 layout: post
-title: "Powerful things you can do with the Markdown editor"
+title: 'Powerful things you can do with the Markdown editor'
 author: sal
 categories: [Jekyll, tutorial]
 image: assets/images/16.jpg